immcantation/shazam/docs/topics/collapseClones.md

 :   Number of cores to distribute the operation over.
 If the `cluster` has already been set earlier, then pass the `cluster`.
 This will ensure that it is not reset.

+juncLengthColumn
+:   `character` name of the column containing the junction length.
+Needed when `regionDefinition` includes CDR3 and FWR4.

+fields
+:   additional fields used for grouping.
+Use sample_id, to avoid combining sequences with the same clone_id that belong to different sample_id.